Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Then why did you do it?”

 “I don’t know, to be honest.
 Before I even knew what I was doing, I had already thrown the rock.
 There’s no good reason for it; I don’t even like you that much, so it wasn’t worth it.”
 Kanna studied Goda’s face in the light that filtered down from above, and she noticed the small lines that had formed at the edges of the woman’s eyes, the faint smile in them that seemed to mock her.
-“Maybe I was just afraid that she would ruin you, that she would make you even uglier than you already are, and that I would have to look at that unattractive face all the way to the Middleland.”
+“Maybe I was just afraid that she would ruin you, that she would make you even uglier than you already are, and that I would have to look at that face all the way to the Middleland.”

-But it wasn’t only anxiety.
+Though it wasn’t only anxiety.

 “You must be a masochist after all, then,” Goda said with amusement.
 “I’m so painfully ugly to look at, and yet you still look at me with such intensity.
 You must love to be repulsed.”